-After he has finished processing this revelation, we can find Hawkwood outside, having set up a memorial to his fallen comrades at one of the graves.
+After he has finished processing this revelation, we can find Hawkwood outside, having set up a memorial to his fallen comrades at one of the graves even before we first arrived to the shrine.
 While he still spares no time to degrade them, his tone is clearly more sympathetic.
-Without his delusions about heroes or Kings, he seems to finally see them for that they were, in a way that perhaps only he can.
+Even with his delusions about heroes and Kings, he saw them for what they were, in a way that perhaps only he can.
 They were cursed Undead, damned from the moment they had the misfortune to die; reviled as impious monsters by a world they still tried to save.
 They may have been deluded fools doomed to misery, but Hawkwood knew of their sincerity and pride.
 He never wished this upon them, even if they themselves wished for death.
 Rather, this twisted world’s betrayal of those who did more than any to repent for their sins proves that Undead will never be accepted.
 They must transcend the curse.
 And Hawkwood has witnessed the possibility for even the weak to become strong, if they have the heart to stick to it.

 … Honestly, they’re pitiful, aren’t they?
 Call them Kings or heroes, such beings were cursed… It’s bullshit.